-During the two minute test cycle, monitor the FLOW SENSETM display on the control panel.
-If no bars are displayed, when the cycle ends, the exhaust system is adequate.
-If the exhaust system is severely restricted, the display will show four bars.
+During the test cycle, monitor the FLOW SENSETM display on the control panel.
+If the Flow Sense indicator text lights up, the exhaust system is restricted.
+If the indicator text remains dark, the exhaust system is adequate.

 Other problems may also be shown with error codes.
-Refer to the next page for error code details and solutions
+Refer to the next page for error code details and solutions.

-NO BARS: OK
+DARK: OK